MaidScientistIzutsumiMarin/tumblrbot/README.md

    - Stream most of the file data instead of loading it all into memory.
    - Switched to [lxml](https://pypi.org/project/lxml) for [Beautiful Soup](https://pypi.org/project/beautifulsoup4).
    - Switched to [Rich](https://pypi.org/project/rich) for error-handling and output.
+   - Changed to use developer instead of system messages.
    - Simplified code where possible.
    - Removed unused packages.
 - Removed features: